plan4hub/yoda/docs/MANUAL.md

 *Note*: A further URL argument, draw, will result in the graph being drawn immediately (without the user having to press "Draw Chart" button).
 Simply add "draw=true" to URL.
 Similarly, it is possible to hide the header (e.g. if including the graph into a dashboard as an iFrame) by putting "hideheader=true".

+### Use for time based velocity charts

+As a further option, it is possible to set-up the tool to work out velocity based on estimates (in the body of the issue or in labels).
+The velocity is calculated as the total story points estimates for all issues *closed* during the interval (note that this is the interval leading *up to* the date shown).
+Right right side axis will change in this case to display the average story points per day.

 The report is available [here](yoda-time-stats.html).

 [Example](yoda-time-stats.html?owner=HewlettPackard&repolist=yoda-demo&draw=true)